The Scripps Howard Foundation Semester in Washington program has five internship opportunities.

 They report and write a variety of stories.
 In addition to perfecting their reporting and writing skills, interns take photos and shoot and edit video.
 They meet with experts at the Capitol, the Supreme Court, the Student Press Law Center, the Washington Post, the State Department, the Pentagon and others to better understand how to cover the news.

 The fellowship includes website design and maintenance, creating multimedia projects for the Scripps Howard Foundation Wire, teaching skills to undergraduate interns and helping them to develop multimedia projects.
 The paid fellowship includes free housing.
-It will begin in September and go through August.
-The application for the multimedia fellowship will be posted in January.
+Because the program is going on hiatus, we won’t be picking a new post-grad fellow in the spring of 2016.

 The Scripps Howard Foundation Semester in Washington internship program brings two international students per year to Washington to work at the Scripps Howard Foundation Wire for a semester.
 The internship is designed to give international students an opportunity to cover events in the U.S. capital, as well as to report and write feature stories for the Scripps Howard Foundation Wire and other news outlets.
 We will have an international student in the spring 2016 program, but there will not be a fall international intern.